md-akhi/SHDateTime-js/docs/en/utc.md

 Integer value representing the year.

-Values from 0 to 99 map to the years 1900 to 1999.
+Values from 0 to 99 map to the years 1300 to 1399.
 All other values are the actual year.
 See the example.

 <code>month</code> Optional
-An integer between 0 (January) and 11 (December) representing the month.
+An integer between 0 (Farvardin) and 11 (Espand) representing the month.
 Since ECMAScript 2017 it defaults to 0 if omitted.
 (Up until ECMAScript 2016, month was a required parameter.
 As of ES2017, it no longer is.)

 <code>day</code> Optional
 An integer between 1 and 31 representing the day of the month.
 If omitted, defaults to 1.